Raesangur/PascalScript_Reference/README.md

 - for_condition:
     - A boolean-resulting expression.
-    - This expression is evaluated at the beginning of every iteration of the loop, including the first one.
+    - In a regular or range-based `for` loop, this expression is evaluated at the beginning of every iteration of the loop, including the first one.
+    - In a `do...for` loop, this expression is evaluated at the end of every iteration of the loop.

 <br>